Nour-MZ/Nomada-Full/README.md

+# Cloning Note:

+Please run git clone --recurse-submodules https://github.com/nour-MZ/nomada-full  nomada-full so that you get the all files.

+We created submoldules to organize our folder while maintaining push history

+Push/Commit history can be found in the nomada submodule (some files were also transferred using other ways)

 # Docker usage

 This repo now ships Docker assets for both the FastAPI backend (`nomada`) and the Vite frontend (`frontend`) via `docker-compose.yml`.